PRESS DIGEST- Canada - June 9

-June 9 The following are the top stories from selected Canadian newspapers.
+June 9 (Reuters) - The following are the top stories from selected Canadian newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ** Hudson's Bay Co is cutting 2,000 jobs in its core North American retail business, or 4 percent of its work force in that market, as its losses mount amid falling sales in a fast-changing retail climate. (tgam.ca/2rcFYUw)